 6.03 ACADEMIC PROBATION

 A student will be placed on academic probation if he/she fails to attain the grade point average noted in 6.01a.
 Scholastic probation is recorded on the transcript.
 (For graduate requirements, refer to 6.01b.)

 6.04 ACADEMIC SUSPENSION

-A student will be suspended if after one semester of academic probation he/she does not attain a minimum grade point average of 2.00 for the semester, or his/her retention grade point average (not to include activity or performance courses) does not meet the retention standards stated above.
+A student will be suspended if after one semester of academic probation they do not attain a minimum grade point average of 2.00 for the semester, or their retention grade point average (not to include activity or performance courses) does not meet the retention standards stated above.
 Suspension is recorded on the transcript.

 6.05 READMISSION AFTER SUSPENSION

 The student who has been suspended from the University because of poor grades will be eligible to apply for readmission after one full semester.
 (A summer term is not a full semester.)
 Graduate students must receive permission from the Graduate Council.

 Contact the Registrar’s Office for the academic forgiveness, reprieve, and renewal policies.